CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 ### 2 2 Software from third party sources

 With unix-like IT systems, it is not uncommon to download and compile software yourself, rather than installing finished software packages.
-When ready-made software packages are used, they are often not only installed from the existing package sources of the Unix derivative, but are sourced from third-party sources without further testing.
+When finished software packages are used, they are often not only installed from the existing package sources of the Unix derivative, but are sourced from third-party sources without further testing.
 Each of these alternative ways of installing software entails additional risks in installing faulty or incompatible software and malicious software.

 ### 2 3 Software vulnerabilities or errors